reiddfarmer/clustertracker_va/README.md

 * All data in the table can be sorted in ascending or descending order.
 * A search box allows the user to filter the table contents.
 * Users can toggle between two levels of analysis: California counties or California state.
 The county-level introductions display introductions to and from Calfornia counties as well as other U.S. states.
 The state-level introductions display introductions between all of California (as a single region) and other states.
-* The Taxonium protobuf file with phylogenetic tree information and a tab-separated file with information for all introductions can be downloaded for further analysis.
+* The Taxonium JSONL file with phylogenetic tree information and a tab-separated file with information for all introductions can be downloaded for further analysis.

 ## Quickstart

 Use this Quickstart guide to create a basic U.S.-based implementation of Cluster Tracker using public SARS-CoV-2 data.

-**Software Requirements:** You will need to have the [UShER software suite](https://usher-wiki.readthedocs.io/en/latest/Installation.html) (version 0.5.0 or later) installed and available on your path.
+**Software Requirements:** You will need to have the [UShER software suite](https://usher-wiki.readthedocs.io/en/latest/Installation.html) (version 0.5.0 or later) and [TaxoniumTools](https://docs.taxonium.org/en/latest/taxoniumtools.html) installed and available on your path.
 You should have python 3 installed on your computer.
 Verify that the python "dateutil" package is included as some versions of python may be missing the dateutil standard package; it can be installed if needed via conda.

 **Input Data Files**